frictionlessdata/testsuite-basic/.github/pull_request_template.md

 ---

-Please preserve this line to notify the maintainer: @roll
+Please preserve this line to notify @roll (maintainer of the project)